Feelpath Logo

 Transcript highlights

-Client: I just felt off but could not say what.
+Client: I just felt off but could not say why.

 Therapist: When you say off, what do you notice in your body?